blazium-engine/blazium-docs/tutorials/inputs/controllers_gamepads_joysticks.rst

 power saving measures (such as turning off the screen after a certain amount of time has passed).

-To combat this, Godot enables power saving prevention by default when a project is running.
+To combat this, Blazium enables power saving prevention by default when a project is running.
 If you notice the system is turning off its display when playing with a gamepad, check the value of **Display > Window > Energy Saving > Keep Screen On** in the Project Settings.